qedrohenrique/beecrowd-exercises/README.md

-# beecrowd-exercises
-Exercícios do antigo URI, agora breecrowd.
-Existem alguns outros no repositório de LP
+# Exercicios do LeetCode e BeeCrowd